-A good hood should fit snug and comfortably but move easily with the head so you can see where you're going.
-Volume adjustment enables a fine-tuned fit and ideally you want a stiffened brim and wired peak to keep rain off your face.
+A good hood should fit snugly and comfortably but move easily with the head so you can see where you're going.
+Volume adjustment enables a fine-tuned fit, and ideally, you want a stiffened brim and wired peak to keep rain off your face.
 Some hoods are oversized for use with helmets.

 Zips can be a point of weakness liable to water ingress.
 For maximum waterproofing, choose a jacket with a water-resistant zip protected by a sturdy stormflap, either behind or in front of the zip, or both.
 A zip 'garage' – a little waterproof flap to house the closed zip – also helps keep water out.

 How we tested the best waterproof jackets

 The waterproof jackets featured on this page are the absolute pick of the bunch from everything the LFTO team has been testing this year.
 The bulk of these reviews were carried out by James Forrest (pictured above) – who's been testing kit for LFTO and Trail Magazine for around 4 years.
 James is a prolific peak-bagger and wild camper who's climbed hundreds of mountains in the UK and abroad, and gives his gear a serious thrashing on every trip.